MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-support-issues.md

 **Workaround**: Move the SQL Server databases off the SOFS.

-### DPM can't protect SQL server DAG or AG, where the role name on failover cluster is different than the named AG on SQL.
+### DPM can't protect SQL Server DAG or AG, where the role name on failover cluster is different from the named AG on SQL.

-**Issue**: DPM can't protect SQL server Distributed Availability Group (DAG) or Availability Group (AG), where the role name on failover cluster is different than the named AG on SQL.
+**Issue**: DPM can't protect SQL Server Distributed Availability Group (DAG) or Availability Group (AG), where the role name on failover cluster is different from the named AG on SQL.

-**Workaround**: The role name for SQL server DAG or AG on failover cluster must be the same as the SQL server  availability group or distributed availability group name on SQL and vice versa.
+**Workaround**: The role name for SQL Server DAG or AG on failover cluster must be the same as the SQL server availability group or distributed availability group name on SQL and vice versa.

 ## <a name="BKMK_VM"></a>Hyper-V and virtual machine protection issues